Craniofacial & Cleft Palate Clinic

 What to Expect at Your First Visit

-While you may see some of the individual specialists more frequently depending on your child’s needs, most families usually return for a full team evaluation every one to two years.
+While you may see some individual specialists more frequently depending on your child’s needs, most families usually return for a full team evaluation every one to two years.
 If you are traveling a long distance and need overnight accommodations, our program coordinator will work with our social worker to help you find options.